EthanNorton/Learning/README.md

 ## Demo

 The first article read and used to structure off of is (https://ieeexplore.ieee.org/abstract/document/9599719).
-Will also include an annotated bibliography to
+Will also include an annotated bibliography to provide structure.

 ## Features